Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

     - If the player types an incorrect option, they return to start().
     - For example, (y or n) can be typed in either case, but it has to be "y" or "n".
     - If a player enters a blank response it will be flagged up with "INVALID ENTRY".
-    - If a player enters an incorrect response it will be flaagged up with "INCORRECT ENTRY".
+    - If a player enters an incorrect response it will be flagged up with "INCORRECT ENTRY".
     - A blank or incorrect response after highlightling it to the player will return to the question to continue playing.
     - Each function has been divided into two parts .
     - The first part is the storyline.